JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > - 1.6.20: introduce a deprecation warning on the affected expressions
 > - 1.8.0: raise this warning to an error,
->   `-XXLanguage:-ProhibitConfusingSyntaxInWhenBranches` can be used to temporarily revert to the pre-1.8 behavior.
+>   `-XXLanguage:-ProhibitConfusingSyntaxInWhenBranches` can be used to temporarily revert to the pre-1.8 behavior
 > - \>= 1.9: repurpose some deprecated constructs for new language features